Santiago High School (Corona, California): History

-Santiago High School was opened on September 5, 1995 in Corona, California.
-The school was located on South Main Street until its current campus was built on Foothill Parkway and opened in 1999 to accommodate a growing student population.
-The old campus on South Main Street was then converted into the nearby Citrus Hills Intermediate School, which was established the same year.
+Santiago High School was opened on September 5, 1995, in Corona, California.
+The school was located on South Main Street until its current campus on Foothill Parkway was built and opened in 1999 to accommodate a growing student population.
+The former South Main Street campus was later converted into Citrus Hills Intermediate School, which was established the same year.

 Performing arts

-Santiago High School offers several acclaimed performing arts programs for students to participate in, some of which include a theater program, a choir program, an instrumental music program, and a AP Music Theory class.
+Santiago High School offers several acclaimed performing arts programs for students to participate in, some of which include a theater program, a choir program, an instrumental music program, and an AP Music Theory class.

 Instrumental music program

 Santiago is home to an award-winning instrumental music program known as the BOSS (Bands and Orchestras of Santiago Sharks).
 It consists of four large concert bands, 3 string orchestras, 3 jazz ensembles, a marching band and drumline, and a championship color guard.

-The BOSS is a three-time participant of the Tournament of Roses Parade in Pasadena, California, having marched in 2013, 2018, and 2024.
+The BOSS is a four-time participant of the Tournament of Roses Parade in Pasadena, California, having marched in 2013, 2018, and 2024, and will be in the 2028 parade.
 The group also competes at several SCSBOA parade band reviews and band festivals each year.
-The BOSS in the 2024 marching season won sweepstakes at Arcadia High School Band Review.
+The BOSS won band sweepstakes at the Arcadia High School Festival of Bands during the 2024 SCSBOA parade band competition season.